 Management considered the age of the outstanding balances, location of customers, existence of disputes, recent historical payment patterns and any other available information concerning the creditworthiness of customers.
-In addition, management has also considered forward-looking adjustments to the historical default rate to take into consideration the COVID-19 pandemic.
+In addition, management has also considered forward-looking adjustments to the historical default rate.
 Management incorporated this information together with the current and information specific to customers and economic environment to determine the provision of expected credit losses on trade receivables.

 Our audit procedures included, but not limited to the following procedures.
-We understand the Group's processes and controls relating to the monitoring of trade receivables and review collection risks of trade debtors, given the impact of COVID-19 pandemic on customers' ability to repay their debts.
+We understand the Group's processes and controls relating to the monitoring of trade receivables and review collection risks of trade debtors.
 On a sample basis, we requested trade receivable confirmations, reviewed management's reconciliation of confirmation replies, where applicable, and obtained evidence of receipts from selected customers subsequent to financial year end.
-We evaluated management's assumptions used in assessing adequacy of allowance for doubtful trade receivables amount through review of specific debtors' payment history and management's assessment of credit risk of these debtors including the potential impact of the COVID-19 pandemic.
-We also reviewed management's computation of expected credit loss, the provision recognised and assessed the adequacy of the Group's disclosures of trade receivables and the related risks such as credit risk and liquidity risk in Notes 36 (a) and 36 (b) respectively to the financial statements.
+We evaluated management's assumptions used in assessing adequacy of allowance for expected credit losses amount through review of specific debtors' payment history and management's assessment of credit risk of these debtors.
+We also reviewed management's computation of expected credit losses, the allowance recognised and assessed the adequacy of the Group's disclosures of trade receivables and the related risks such as credit risk and liquidity risk in Notes 36 (a) and 36 (b) respectively to the financial statements.